A Topic Coverage Approach to Evaluation of Topic Models: Related Work

 A range of methods that evaluate various aspects of model and topic quality have been developed.
 The earliest evaluation approach relies on measures of probabilistic fit that compute how well the learned model fits the data.
 The most prominent measure of that type is perplexity of held-out data \citinl{Blei2003, Wallach2009}.
 Perplexity was used in seminal topic modeling paper \citinl{Blei2003} and for many years remained a principal method for evaluation of newly proposed topic models.
 Another probabilistic method, proposed by \citnoun{Mimno2011a}, measures the divergence between the learned model's latent variables and empirically estimated properties of these variables.

 An influential paper of \citnoun{Chang2009} demonstrated that lower perplexity of held out data does not neccesarily correlate with the interpretability of model topics.
 These findings inspired an approach focused on directly quantifying topic interpretability by calculating topic coherence \citinl{Newman2010}.
-Measures of topic coherence compute a score that aims to approximate how interpretable a topic is in terms of its correspondence to a concept \citinl{Newman2010}.
+Measures of topic coherence compute a score that aims to approximate how interpretable a topic is in terms of its correspondence to a concept \citinl{Newman2010}, and are designed to achieve high correlation with human coherence assessments \citinl{Roeder2015}.
 Coherence measures are commonly based on a score of mutual similarity between top topic-related words, which can be defined using a variety of word representations and similarity measures \citinl{Newman2010, Mimno2011, Aletras2013, Lau2014, Rosner2014, Roeder2015, ocallaghan2015, Nikolenko2015, Nikolenko2016}.
 Alternate approaches include clustering of word embeddings \citinl{Ramrakhiyani2017} and querying search engines with top topic words \citinl{Newman2010}.
 In addition to topic coherence measures, alternate approaches to calculating topic quality have been proposed, based on calculating distances between topics and uninformative probability distributions \citinl{AlSumait2009}, and on aligning model topics with WordNet concepts \citinl{Musat2011, xu2020}.
+A recent paper showed that the measures of topic coherence do not correlate well with the ability of humans to interpret and label topics \citinl{doogan2021}, and that the coherence measures are not a reliable guide for model selection \citinl{doogan2021}.
+This experiment demonstrates the need for validation of automatic measures of model quality, which is rarely performed.

-The quality of topic models can also be assessed using human judgements in a structured way. \citnoun{Chang2009} proposed a method for scoring semantic quality of topics using crowd-sourced answers to intrusion queries.
+The quality of topic models can also be assessed using human judgments in a structured way. \citnoun{Chang2009} proposed a method for scoring semantic quality of topics using crowd-sourced answers to intrusion queries.
 Annotators were asked to choose an irrelevant word from a set of words describing a topic, or to choose a topic irrelevant to a document \citinl{Chang2009}. \citnoun{ying2019inferring} extend the method of \citnoun{Chang2009} by proposing new intrusion tasks for topical quality, as well as new tasks designed to measure correspondence between a topic and its conceptual label.